UtaDiary/uta-diary/README.md

 # Uta Diary

-**A journal app and poetic diary**
+**A magical journal for mobile devices**

 Uta Diary helps you journal daily on your mobile phone or tablet.
 With Markdown formatting, you can easily add headings, links, pictures, and more!
-All data is saved locally on your device, encrypted by your passphrase.
+All data is saved locally on your device, which you can freely import or export as backup files.

-For this journey, fox spirit Kitsune is your journaling companion!
+For this journey, fox spirit Kitsune is your magical journaling companion!
 With each new entry, you'll be teaching this little A.I. how to journal in your style.
 Kitsune will generate a random entry for each one of yours.
 The results may surprise you!

-**Features**
+**Current Features**

 + Journal - Create daily entries in a full-screen editor.
 + Markdown - Easily add headings, links, pictures, and more!
 + Kitsune - Your journaling companion!
 (Chatbot-style A.I.)
 + Local Storage - Data is stored locally on your device.
++ Backups - Save your data to a backup file (JSON), which you can restore later.

+**Future development**

 + Encryption - Protect your privacy by encrypting data with a passphrase.
-+ Import / Export - Save your data to a backup file, which you can restore later.

 ## Milestones